Ana-Seidel/Ana-Seidel/README.md

 ## Hi there 👋

-🌸 My name is Ana Luiza Seidel, and I have just started in the world of programming.
+🌸 My name is Ana Luiza Cirilo, and I have just started in the world of programming.

 🤖 I developed a Discord bot in Python for personal use.
 The bot features a welcome system, tickets, scheduled messages, and moderation system.